devops-collective-inc/Modern-IT-Automation-with-PowerShellExtras/Edition-01/Starwars-Demo/Starwars.md

 This repo contains a sample **PowerShell** script and various **Pester** tests.

 The purpose of the repo is to demonstrate Pester usage for both standard and mocked tests.
-The script wraps a Star Wars API site located here: https://swapi-deno.azurewebsites.net
+The script wraps a Star Wars API site located here: https://mc-starwars-data.azurewebsites.net This site is hosted in Azure and maintained by Matt Corr.

 The repo is uses as the sample for **The AAA Approach** chapter in the **Modern IT Automation with PowerShell** book.